 Old City of Jerusalem

 The Old City of Jerusalem is undoubtedly one of the most amazing places in the world.
 It is a walled city crammed full of history and religion.
-The walls of the Old City were rebuilt in the 16th century by Ottoman Empire Sultan Suleiman the Magnificent, and within the Old City are narrow streets lined with buildings brimming with history.
-The Western Wall is the holiest place in the world for Jews and is the last remaining wall of the Temple, the Dome of the Rock and Al Aqsa Mosque sit above it, whilst the Church of the Holy Sepulcher is located just around the corner.
+The walls of the Old City were rebuilt in the 16th century by Ottoman emperor, Sultan Suleiman.
+Within the Old City lie narrow streets and buildings brimming with history.
+The Western Wall is the holiest place in the world for Jews and is the last remaining outer wall of the Temple.
+The Dome of the Rock and Al Aqsa Mosque sit above it, whilst the Church of the Holy Sepulcher is located just around the corner.

 The Old City also has a number of archaeological museums, including the Tower of David Museum and Davidson Center.
 Regardless of whether you are interested in archaeology, the Old City of Jerusalem is somewhere you have to visit in Israel.
 Joining our Old City Tour is bound to leave you mezmerized and this thrilling Old City and Yad Vashem Tour will be an eye-opening journey.
 Our 3 Day Insider Jerusalem Package Tour is the perfect way to see all of the holy city highlights.

 The port city of Caesarea was built by King Herod the Great.
 A deep sea port, the city flourished throughout Herod’s rule.
 After Herod’s reign, Caesarea continued to flourish, particularly during the Byzantine period when the city was a major commercial hub.
 Over time, Caesarea fell into ruin and disrepair, and only in the past 50 years or so, has the site been excavated to create one of the best archaeological stops in Israel.